 - Container: A runnable instance of the image

-- Registry/hub: Central place where images live
+- Registry/hub: A central place where images reside

-- Docker machine: A VM to run docker containers
+- Docker machine: A VM to run Docker containers

-- Docker compose: A VM to run multiple containers as a system.
+- Docker Compose: A VM to run multiple containers as a system

-Watch this Docker vs Kubernetes Tutorial
+Watch this Docker vs Kubernetes video tutorial:

-Not only will you get to learn and implement Docker with a step by step guidance and support from us, but you will also get to learn other important topics in DevOps such as Chef, Git/GitHub, Ansible, Jenkins, Puppet, Selenium, Nagios and many more.
+Not only will you get to learn and implement Docker with step-by-step guidance and support from us but you will also get to learn other important topics in DevOps such as Chef, Git/GitHub, Ansible, Jenkins, Puppet, Selenium, Nagios, and many more.

-Get in touch with Intellipaat for a comprehensive DevOps Training and be a certified DevOps Engineer!
+Get in touch with Intellipaat for enrolling in its DevOps Training and be a certified DevOps Engineer!